modcavestory/modcavestory.github.io/docs/guide/lua/npc.md

 ## 3.3.1 - Editing NPC Rects

+!!!
+Note
+	This part of the guide is for advanced Rect changing.
+While it's still recommended to read it, if you simply wish to offset the sprites of an NPC from a spritesheet use [ModCS.Npc.OffsetRect()](/api/objects/npc/functions/#modcsnpcoffsetrect).

 Similarly to Act States, most NPCs also have **Animation States**.
 These define what sprite the NPC should be currently using.

 You can find out Animation States using a similar method as the one for finding out Act States: